WalaWala/OwnGap/README.md

 OwnGap
 ================================
 A native replacement for the HTML canvas.
 It executes JavaScript as code behind with the V8 engine.
 Currently made for the impact.js engine, but should work with other engines as well.
+There is an Ouya-specific controller used, but this could easily be removed.

 TODO
 --------------------------------
 - [x] JavaScript loop with timeouts and intervals
 - [x] Image drawing/rendering
 - [x] Short Audio clips (longer music is currently not supported)
-- [ ] Canvas image rotation/transformation
+- [ ] Canvas image rotation/transformation/alpha
+- [ ] Touch support (sooner or later)
 - [ ] Add examples

 Licenses